sangeethayemisetty/Netflix-Movie-Recommendation-System/README.md

 - Featurizing data
 - Featurizing data for regression problem

-### Featurizing train data
+##### Featurizing train and test data

-GAvg : Average rating of all the ratings
+- GAvg : Average rating of all the ratings

-Similar users rating of this movie:
-    sur1, sur2, sur3, sur4, sur5 ( top 5 similar users who rated that movie.. )
+- Similar users rating of this movie: sur1, sur2, sur3, sur4, sur5 ( top 5 similar users who rated that movie.. )

-Similar movies rated by this user:
-    smr1, smr2, smr3, smr4, smr5 ( top 5 similar movies rated by this movie.. )
+- Similar movies rated by this user: smr1, smr2, smr3, smr4, smr5 ( top 5 similar movies rated by this movie.. )

-UAvg : User's Average rating
+- UAvg : User's Average rating

-MAvg : Average rating of this movie

-rating : Rating of this movie by this user.
-### Featurizing test data

-GAvg : Average rating of all the ratings

-Similar users rating of this movie:
-    sur1, sur2, sur3, sur4, sur5 ( top 5 simiular users who rated that movie.. )

-Similar movies rated by this user:
-    smr1, smr2, smr3, smr4, smr5 ( top 5 simiular movies rated by this movie.. )

-UAvg : User AVerage rating

-MAvg : Average rating of this movie
+- MAvg : Average rating of this movie

-rating : Rating of this movie by this user.
+- rating : Rating of this movie by this user.

+### This problem can be solved using following machine learning techniques.

+- Recommendation Model
+- Regression Model

+## `RECOMMENDATION MODEL`

-## Transforming data for Surprise models
+### Transforming data for Surprise models:

-### Transforming train data
+##### Transforming train data:

 - We can't give raw data (movie, user, rating) to train the model in Surprise library.

 - They have a saperate format for TRAIN and TEST data, which will be useful for training the models like SVD, KNNBaseLineOnly....etc..,in Surprise.

 - Form the trainset from a file, or from a Pandas DataFrame.

-### Transforming test data
+##### Transforming test data:

 - Testset is just a list of (user, movie, rating) tuples.
 (Order in the tuple is impotant)

-## Applying Machine Learning models
+### Applying Machine Learning model.

 - Global dictionary that stores rmse and mape for all the models....